evmcnb/quartz/content/Pearls/Pre-Operative Assessment and Care.md

 Type 1 **always** get their long acting insulin.
 Give 80% of dose day before & during reduced oral intake.
 If missing >1 meal $\rightarrow$ variable rate insulin infusion

-Type 2 omit agents with potential for hypos (sulphonyurea & SGLT2i)
+Type 2 omit agents with potential for hypos (sulphonyurea & SGLT2i) on the morning before surgery

 Generally:
 - First on the list, restart normal medication when diet resumed
-- If acutely unwell - VRII with dexsaline + potassium alongside
+- If acutely unwell or poorly managed diabetes - VRII with dexsaline + potassium alongside
 - Frequent cap glucoses
 - Always prescribe PRN hypoglycaemia treatment

+**Steroids**

+Patients at risk of adrenal insufficiency may require supplemental steroids during times of physiological stress.

+For patients on long-term corticosteroids:
+- Convert to IV hydrocortisone at induction for moderate to major surgical procedures
+- Fludrocortisone supplementation if there is associated hypotension or the patient is on a long-term corticosteroid that does not  have a significant mineralocorticoid activity.
+- Post-operative steroid replacement:
+    - For minor procedures: Usual oral corticosteroids may be resumed immediately post-operatively if the patient is clinically stable and tolerating oral intake.
+    - For major surgery: Continue IV hydrocortisone (e.g. 50 mg every 6 hours or equivalent continuous infusion) for up to 72 hours post-operatively, with transition back to oral steroids as the patient recovers.
+- Ensure appropriate tapering of steroids after the period of stress has resolved, returning to the patient’s maintenance dose.

+**ACEi & ARBs**

+ACE inhibitors and angiotensin-II receptor antagonists can be associated with severe hypotension after induction of anaesthesia; these drugs should be discontinued 24 hours before surgery.

 **Anticipated of haemorrhage**